June 2, 2020

 Goldman School of Public Policy

-University of California, Berkeley mid-career Masters in public policy student at the Goldman School provides context for an impact assessment of a new school pantry program that aims to transform the lives of single mothers and families and serve as a template for relieving hunger in the United States through White Pony Express (WPE), designated by the State of California as one of its Non-profits of the Year 2018.
+University of California, Berkeley mid-career Masters in public policy student at the Goldman School provided context for an impact assessment of a new school pantry program that aims to transform the lives of single mothers and families and serve as a template for relieving hunger in the United States through White Pony Express (WPE), designated by the State of California as one of its Non-profits of the Year 2018.

 WPE has a goal of “helping to eliminate hunger and poverty by delivering the abundance all around us to those in need – with love.”
 In just 6.5 years, its “circle of giving” model has delivered over 11M pounds of nutritious, fresh food that would otherwise have gone to waste.
 WPE's volunteer-powered model continues to be on the frontier of the “surplus” industry, changing the way people think about waste, and addressing poverty in innovative, replicable ways.